ArneMinem/Arne-Jacobs-Portfolio/Experience/Technical/UTAC/UTAC.md

 We were supervised by 3 teachers from the school.
 One was a teacher in automation and robotics and the others were teachers in vehicule architecture.

+We started the project in December 2023 with one day a week dedicated to the project, except for the holidays and some other special occasions.
+We had to present the project at school in April 2024 before leaving for our internships.
-We students all left in different countries for our internships and only three of us could come back for the competition.
+Since all of us left towatds different countries for our internships, only three of us could come back for the competition.

 ## Our vehicle